alexisespinosa-uptake/OpenFOAMContainers/Documentation/Usage/RunningAtPawseyWithSingularity.md

-# Running OpenFOAM containers at Pawsey using shifter
+# Running OpenFOAM containers at Pawsey Supercomputers using Singularity

 ## 0. Preparation